PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 A note on test independence and parametrization
 -----------------------------------------------

-In this section, we'll discuss the issue of parametrization based on a made up example of a `proof <https://en.wikipedia.org/wiki/Riemann\_hypothesis#Excluded\_middle>`_ of Gauss's class number conjecture:
+In this section, we'll discuss the issue of parametrization based on an example of a `proof <https://en.wikipedia.org/wiki/Riemann\_hypothesis#Excluded\_middle>`_ of Gauss's class number conjecture.
-.. _proof:

 The proof goes along these lines:
 * If the generalized Riemann hypothesis is true, the conjecture is true.
 * If the former is false, the latter is also true.